reshawnlofters/compute-store/README.md

 - **Responsiveness**: Experience a seamless interface across all devices with its responsive design.

 ## Technologies Used
-JavaScript, HTML, CSS, Git, Microsoft Azure
+JavaScript, HTML, CSS, Microsoft Azure, Git

 ## Author
 This project is developed and maintained by Reshawn Lofters.
 For inquiries, suggestions, or feedback, email [reshawnalofters@gmail.com](mailto:reshawnalofters@gmail.com).